iesta/1BTCPuzzle/readme.md

 - Outside / inside circle
 - BIP39 / not BIP39
 - only a certain font size
+- only a certain angle

 ## Think in pairs

 - ???
 - we must find pairs of words...
 - public/private key ?
+- use every words twice in a row: easily easily
+- use synomyms or antonyms (see the synonyms-pairs.txt )

 ## Code easily, attack early